Our curriculum intent

 - Knowledge and Understanding for the Involved Participant and areas covered for the involved participant include: Skills for Effective Performance; Testing, Training and Lifestyle Choices to Assess and Improve Performance; Risk Assessment and Safe Practice.

-Pupils will be assessed in numerous practical activities and can also enter grades for sports that are not covered in school lessons, as long as they are in line with the AQA Specification.
-Each child’s top four grades will be entered at the end of the course.
-There are more options than that of just practical performer.
-Students can be entered in the following roles: player/performer; organiser; leader/coach; choreographer; official.
-All practical marks are gained via Controlled Assessment and count for 60% of the final grade.
+Students will be assessed in numerous practical activities and can also enter grades for sports that are not covered in school lessons, as long as they are in line with the AQA Specification.

 We would like to take this opportunity to remind both students and parents of the kit requirements for PE lessons and the importance of ensuring that these are met for every PE lesson.